-UNIT III: Agency
+UNIT III: Contract of Agency

-- 1. Meaning and essentials of Contact of Agency - 2.
-Different kinds of Agents- Auctioneers, Brokers & Del Credere Agents - 3.
-Extent of Agent's Authority- Actual, Apparent, Authority in Emergency - 4.
-Duties of Agent - 5.
-Termination of Agency
+- 1. Meaning and Essentials of Contact of Agency

+- 2. Appointment and authority of agents

+- 3. Mutual duties of Principal and Agent Ratification

+- 4. Revocation of Authority

+- 5. Effect of agency on contracts with third party

+- 6. Duties of Agent

+- 7. Termination of Agency